zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 **Pipeline Stages Explained**:

-**Stage 1: NN → Linalg (Tensor-based)**.
-Our custom `ConvertNNToStandardPass` lowers high-level operations like `nn.add` and `nn.matmul` to tensor-based `linalg.generic` and `linalg.matmul` operations.
-At this stage, we're still working with immutable tensors—functional style operations that return new values rather than modifying memory in-place.
+**Stage 1: NN → Linalg**.
+Our custom `ConvertNNToStandardPass` lowers high-level operations like `nn.add` and `nn.matmul` to `linalg.generic` and `linalg.matmul` operations.
+These operations work with immutable tensors—functional style operations that return new values.

 **Stage 2: Bufferization (Tensors → Memrefs)**.
 This is where the magic happens!
 The `OneShotBufferizePass` systematically converts:
 - `tensor<4xf32>` types → `memref<4xf32>` types